 - Students played a major role in conceiving the venture, have key management roles and own significant equity in the venture.

 - Significant equity is defined as having 50 percent or more of the equity allocated to the management team and key advisers.

 - The objective of this rule is to exclude ventures formed and managed by non-students who have token student representation to compete on the investment circuit.

 Student Enrollment and Eligibility

 This competition is for students currently enrolled in graduate school, not just MBAs.
-Students in Certificate Programs or Post-docs are specifically excluded from Cardinal Challenge and other Global VLIC – affiliated competitions.
-We encourage executive education or evening school students to participate in the competitions.
+Students in Certificate Programs or Post-docs are specifically excluded from Cardinal Challenge.
+We encourage executive education or evening school students to participate in the competition.
 Students in an executive or evening school program who graduate between September and May of the current academic year are eligible to compete in that academic year’s competitions.
 Students in these programs that graduate from June to August may opt to compete in competitions in the following academic year.
 Such students are not allowed however to compete at competitions in multiple academic years using the same plan.